KARENSHF/Quantum-Algorithms-Simulator/README.md

 The repository is structured as follows:
 SG
 - `algorithms/`: This directory contains implementations of various quantum algorithms.
-Each algorithm has its own subdirectory, including the source code, explanations, and any necessary accompanying files.
+Each algorithm has its own subdiory, including the source code, explanations, and any necessary accompanying files.
 - `tutorials/`: Here, you will find tutorials and guides that introduce quantum computing concepts, explain the implemented algorithms, and provide step-by-step instructions for running the simulations.
 - `resources/`: This directory hosts additional resources related to quantum computing, including recommended books, research papers, online courses, and links to external references for further exploration.
 - `contributing/`: If you would like to contribute to this repository by adding new algorithms, improving existing implementations, or providing additional educational materials, please refer to the guidelines outlined in the CONTRIBUTING.md file.